CalliStef/Callista-Lucia/docs/utilities/utilities.md

 ## Task 4: Add Task Items

 **4.1** All that’s left to do is simply add the tasks beside each of these checklists.
-Using the Text tool, create your texts using the following design settings on the right-hand panel:
+Using the **Text tool**, create your texts using the following design settings on the right-hand panel:
 * Font-family: Open Sans
 * Text-style: Regular
 * Size: 21